jumpnow/jumpnowtek-site/_posts/2014-07-24-Using-your-build-workstation-as-a-remote-package-repository.md

 ---

-During development of an embedded Linux system you'll frequently want to add software packages that didn't make it into the initial build.
+During development of an embedded Linux system you'll frequently want to add software packages that didn't make it into the initial build or upgrade existing packages.
+The packages might come from external upstream project or they might be your own custom software.

 I'm using tools from the [Yocto Project][yocto] to build an embedded Linux system and using [opkg][opkg] as the package manager.

-After the initial build, there are typically three ways I go about adding new software packages to the embedded system
+After the initial build, there are a number of ways I've used to go about adding new software packages to the systems

-1. Add the new packages to the *image* recipe, rebuild the image and do a complete reinstall.
+1. Add the new packages to the *image* recipe, rebuild the image and do a complete reinstall to an SD card.
+This is the eventual goal solution for production, but it's the most time consuming during development.

 2. Build the packages with bitbake, manually copy the .ipk files to the target and use *opkg* to install.
+Works, but not very convenient.

-3. Configure the systems so that *opkg* on the embedded board can remotely access packages directly on the build workstation.
+3. Cross-build on a workstation without using bitbake and copy the binaries to the target, usually with *scp*.
+Works okay during development, particularly with custom C/C++ projects.
+Doesn't work well for production.

-Okay, there is a fourth method, building directly on the embedded machine.
+4. Build directly on the embedded machine.
+Okay for smaller projects OR when cross-builds aren't working.
+Doesn't work well for production.

-I try to use this only for simple testing OR where I can't get a cross-build working with the *Yocto* tools.
-I prefer an automated, repeatable cross-build process on a server/workstation.
+5. Configure the systems so that *opkg* on the embedded board can remotely access packages directly on the build workstation.

-The third method is what this document describes.
+The last method is what this document describes.

 ### Find your package directory